Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 The MKT_THEPOORSWISS code is only valid for active Swiss accounts.

 As you can see, Swiss brokers cannot compare with these international brokers.
-Using Interactive Brokers or DEGIRO will let you some money.
-And I do not think we will see any Swiss broker cheaper than these two anytime soon.
+Using Interactive Brokers or DEGIRO will let you save some money.
+And I do not think we will see any Swiss broker cheaper than these two soon.

 However, Swiss brokers are not all bad.
 Some Swiss brokers are bad and only try to get money out of you.
 But that is not the case for every Swiss broker.
 They are more expensive for several reasons: